Fernan034/amazon-product-review-analysis/README.md

 - The dashboard will automatically update as you make changes or update the data.

 ## Insights:
-- **Top Performers**: Focus on your products with the highest ratings and number of reviews.
+- **Top Performers**: Focus on products with the highest ratings and number of reviews.
 They’re performing well and can be marketed further.
 - **Improvement Areas**: Pay attention to products with low ratings, many 1-2 star reviews, and fewer reviews.
 These may need improvements in quality, customer service, or marketing.
 - **Customer Engagement**: Encourage more reviews on products with fewer reviews to increase engagement and make the ratings more reliable.